adjust/webdev-assignment/EXERCISE.md

 We want to create this project using [NuxtJS](https://nuxtjs.org/) as our frontend framework.

 ## API:
-As for the products, the information to be used should be consumed from this API: https://fakestoreapi.com/
+As for the products, categories and other data elements, the information to be used should be consumed from the endpoints of this API: https://fakestoreapi.com/

 ## Project Features: